-Office of the Governor News Release: Governor Ige announces judicial appointments for Oʻahu, Maui, Hawaiʻi circuit courtsPosted on Oct 8, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor News Release: Governor Ige announces judicial appointments for Oʻahu, Maui, Hawaiʻi circuit courtsPosted on Oct 8, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced five judicial appointments to fill vacancies on the Circuit Court of the First Circuit (Oʻahu), Circuit Court of the Second Circuit (Maui), and Circuit Court of the Third Circuit (Hawaiʻi – Kona).
 The five appointees were each chosen from five lists of nominees submitted to the governor on Sept.
 13, by the state Judicial Selection Commission.

 Gov. Ige has made the following three appointments:

 Clarissa Y. Malinao is appointed to fill the vacancy left by the retirement of Circuit Judge Edwin C. Nacino in 2020.
 Malinao is a solo practitioner focusing on criminal law in both state and federal courts.
 Since 2019, she has been a per diem District Court Judge of the First Circuit.
 Malinao was recognized in 2020 as Outstanding Pro Bono Attorney Honoree for her volunteer work with Volunteer Legal Services of Hawai‘i.
 She earned her bachelor’s degree in criminal justice from Seattle University and her JD from Whittier Law School in California.